ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 - If code runs in the context of `private_button`, then any object instantiated inside that code belongs to the `private_button` heap and stack.
 This means that in the example above, the `InterruptIn` object is private to the `private_button` box.
 The same applies to the dynamically allocated buffer `uvisor_ctx->buffer`.
 - You can access the content of the private memory `PrivateButtonStaticMemory` using the `void * const __uvisor_ctx` pointer, which uVisor maintains.
 You need to cast this pointer to your own context type.
 In this example we used a pre-processor symbol to improve readability.
-- The `InterruptIn` object triggers the registration of an interrupt slot.
-Because that code runs in the context of the `private_button` box, the push-button IRQ belongs to that box.
+- The `InterruptIn` object triggers the registration of an interrupt slot using the NVIC APIs.
 If you want to use the IRQ APIs directly, read the [NVIC APIs section](#the-nvic-apis) below.
+We registered the push-button IRQ to the `private_button` box through an IRQ ACL, and hence only code from this box can access it.
+Changing the push-button IRQ state from the public box causes a uVisor fault.
 - Even if the `private_button_on_press` function runs in the context of `private_button`, you can still use the `printf` function, which accesses the `UART0` peripheral, owned by the public box.
 This is because all ACLs declared in the public box are by default shared with all the other secure boxes.
 This also means that the messages we are printing on the serial port are not secure because other boxes have access to that peripheral.

 > **Warning**: Instantiating an object in the `secure_box.cpp` global scope automatically maps it to the public box context, not the `private_button` one.
 If you want an object to be private to a box, you need to instantiate it inside the code that runs in the context of that box (such as the `InterruptIn` object), or alternatively statically initialize it in the box private static memory (such as the `buffer`, `index` and `counter` variables in `PrivateButtonStaticMemory`).